 Martha Crone preserved in her collection a Valentine card from Eloise sent from Malden this year (pdf).
 In late March Eloise returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.

 Eloise Butler’s first Garden Log note of the season was on April 1st when she wrote:

 “Ground covered with three inches of snow.”
 But on April 3 the Trillium nivale [Snow Trillium] was in bloom; on the 4th one Hepatica appeared and on the 8th the Skunk Cabbage was pricking through the ground.

 She began planting on April 9 plants with plants from Barnesville Ohio including one new species, appropriately named Harbinger of Spring.
-She added four other new species in the Spring - details of all 5 below.
+She added four other new species in the spring - details of all five below.

 Other plants, those already represented in the Garden, came from Anoka MN; Barksdale WI; Askov, MN; the Quaking Bog; and Mille Lacs Lake.

 The Garden Log copy used for this history has 1928 and 1929 mis-arranged.
 The details about the pedometer that you will find below, are placed in the 1928 section, but could not be based on the letter in note 1 of when it was obtained.
 A large group of planting information that was placed in the log in 1928 from May 9 to August 25 has been treated here as 1929, but it is possible, even probable, that other entries for the end of 1928 are really 1929.
 In the case of "first plantings" - it only misstates the date by one year.